Ischemic Optic Neuropathy

 What is ischemic optic neuropathy?

 Ischemic optic neuropathy (ION) causes a sudden loss of vision because of poor blood flow to the optic nerve.
 The optic nerve carries the message of sight from the eye to the brain.
-Central vision or peripheral vision or both may be affected.
+Central vision, peripheral vision, or both may be affected.

 What are the symptoms of ION?